 Started in 2010 by committed community members, Brentwood abuts Evergreen Cemetery with beautiful walking trails into the woods leaving from the garden.
 Brentwood became a City of Portland garden in 2014.
 The garden has 65 individual plots and 20 communal plots.
 Gardeners have planted blueberries, raspberries, fruit trees, and many other perennials surrounding the garden.

 Peaks Island Community Garden

 Peaks Island Community Garden was started in 2008, when island residents come together to create a space for growing food and community.
 The garden is located in Trott-Little John Park and has 20 plots as well as a growing area that is wheelchair accessible.
 Peaks became a city run garden in 2014.

 Boyd Street Community Garden

 Boyd Street Community Garden was built in 2009.
 This 30-plot garden’s construction was a partnership between Kennedy Parks Tenants’ Council and Cultivating Community.
 The soil was contaminated with lead from the demolition of old buildings previously on the site.
-The City of Portland helped remove the contaminated soil and bring in safe fill from other construction sites in Portland.
-An orchard of 25 fruit trees, raspberry and blackberry bushes, honey bees, and a separate youth garden also exist on this site.
-The youth garden is run by high school students from around the city to grow food for Cultivating Community’s Elder Share Program that distributes CSA shares to neighbors around the garden.
+The City of Portland removed the contaminated soil and bring in safe fill from other construction sites in Portland.
+An orchard of 30 fruit trees, raspberry and blackberry bushes, honey bees, and a separate youth garden also exist on this site.
+The youth garden is run by high school students from around the city to grow food for Cultivating Community’s Elder Share Program that distributes vegetables, fruit and flowers to neighbors around the garden.